This blog may contain affiliate links. Read our disclosure policy for more info.

 The fort was converted to a museum in the early 1980s and now contains more than 250 years of historical artifacts and stories involving Mayans, Spanish settlers, and pirates.
 There are also bike rentals available so that you can bike the grounds and around the town of Bacalar.

-The entrance to Fort San Felipe is 60 pesos per person and it is open from 9 am to 7 pm every day.
+The entrance to Fort San Felipe is 110 pesos ($6 USD) per person for foreign visitors and it is open from 9 am to 7 pm every day.

 7. Go for a boat cruise